go-vikunja/vikunja/docs/content/doc/development/releasing.md

 	* Frontend
 	* API
 	* Desktop
-	* Once built: Prune the cloudflare cache so that the new versions show up at dl.vikunja.io
+	* Once built: Prune the cloudflare cache so that the new versions show up at [dl.vikunja.io](https://dl.vikunja.io/)
-* Release Highlights Blogpost:
+* Release Highlights Blogpost
 	* Include a section about Vikunja in general (totally fine to copy one from the earlier blog posts)
 	* New Features & Improvements: Mention bigger features, potentially with screenshots.
-Things like refactoring are sometimes also worth mentioneing.
+Things like refactoring are sometimes also worth mentioning.
-* Publish:
+* Publish
 	* Reddit
 	* Twitter
 	* Mastodon